-Founded in 1994 by Dr. Martin Wohl, who coached it for the first decade.

 -Practice space at PVFA is donated and PVFA coaches volunteer to coach the NHS Fencing Team.

--Each fencer pays $200 in annual dues which go toward equipment and competition entry fees.
+-Each fencer pays $250 (can be paid in two installments of $125) in annual dues which go toward equipment and competition entry fees.
 Fencing equipment is provided for each fencer.

 To earn a school varsity letter a fencer must actively participate in practices and competitions, display good sportsmanship, and either: